pixelgrade/customify/readme.txt

 * Convert inconsistent font variants to standard values (regular, normal, bold)
 * Handle both numerical and string font variant values
 * Fix missing fonts loaded class and JavaScript event when no web fonts used
-* Fix backward compatibility with WordPres 4.9.14
+* Fix backward compatibility with WordPress 4.9.14

 = 2.7.3 =
 * Fixes for some edge situations when fonts would not apply on the frontend, after some time.
 Mainly related to cache issues.